hishamcse/Corona/README.md

 # Corona
-Simple Corona App with Update
+Simple Corona App with Update.This app
  Will be updated with new features soon